 Heaven Hill Distilleries, Inc., the nation’s largest independent family-owned distilled spirits producer and the world’s second-largest holder of aging Kentucky Straight Bourbon Whiskey, celebrated the 31st of January the filling of Bourbon barrel 5,000,000.
 Heaven Hill is only the second Bourbon producer to reach the historic benchmark.

-“Heaven Hill recognizes this milestone first and foremost as a celebration of the legacy of my father and his four brothers.
+“Heaven Hill recognises this milestone first and foremost as a celebration of the legacy of my father and his four brothers.
 They played a major role in the development of a unique American industry,” said Heaven Hill Distilleries President Max L. Shapira.
 “This occasion is also testament to the craftsmanship of the Beam family.
 The result of their stewardship is unique and innovative American Whiskey enjoyed worldwide.”

 Between yesterday’s milestone and the time the first barrel was filled on Friday, December 13th, 1935, Heaven Hill has seen dramatic changes in the country and the industry, but remains true to its mission as a family-owned and operated Kentucky company.
 “As we continue on our journey to ten million barrels and beyond, our family will navigate the future by building on the wisdom and hard work of earlier generations,” said Shapira.